 But exploring Ladakh is also coming across colourful and fascinating festivals complete with oracles in a state of trance after a month of meditation.
 Gochak, at the very last moon of winter, is a unique ceremony.
 Thousands of pilgrims, two days in a row, prostrate themselves, face down on the laterite, hands wide opened in a fiery and deep prayer to Buddha.
 A traditional society, resisting western way of life.
 In most villages, locals continue to consult the hamchi, the traditional doctor who heals villagers with his concoctions of Himalayan seeds, crushed rocks, musk of deer or newborn excrement.
 Improbable encounters with, at the border of Pakistan, the Aryans, the last descendants of Alexander the Great.
 Last but not least, in Stakna, on a tiger nose shaped hill, a seven years old chubby and hieratic Little Buddha who has just become the Rinpoche, Supreme Buddhist authority, of seven monasteries, ruling over hundred monks.

-Leh capital of Ladakh, 30 000 inhabitants, is the largest city in Ladakh, perched beween 3 500 and 7 000 m above sea level in the Indus Valley.
-From the old royal palace, one dominates the heart of the city, more and more marked by tourism, at least during the summer season.
+Leh, capital of Ladakh, 30 000 inhabitants, perched between 3 500 and 7 000 m above sea level in the Indus Valley, is the largest city in the country.
+From the old royal palace, one dominates the heart of the city, more and more affected by tourism, at least during the summer season.

-In Leh in February during two days, during the procession of gochak, the faithful walk 18 km and prostrate every two or three steps.
+Come February in Leh the faithful walk 18 km and every two or three steps kneel and touch the ground with the forehead in worship.
+This lasts over two days during the procession of gochak.
 Spread out on the ground, they protect their knees with a thick apron.
-At the end of the ritual (about twenty hours!): The promise to reach the ataraxie.
+At the end of the ritual which lasts about twenty hours, comes the promise to reach ataraxie.

-This is the new Tibetan year.
-Annual Buddhist procession that blesses every form of life on the planet.
+On the new Tibetan year an annual Buddhist procession blesses every form of life on the planet.
 The Buddhists devote themselves to prayers, strictly avoiding the consumption of flesh and alcohol.

 The low-pitched sound of songs mingle with the limpid voices of the women who close the march.
 The mantras are repeated indefinitely in a serene and gentle trance.

-Along the way, huge pots of rice and butter tea smoke, ready to satisfy the pilgrims.
-Indeed, the entire city and its inhabitants are with their priors.
+Along the way, huge steaming pots of rice and buttertea stand ready to satisfy the pilgrims.
+The whole city and its people feel united with those who pray.

-At an altitude of 3,600 meters, these schoolgirls play at the foot of one of the high places of Ladakh’s spirituality: the Thiksey Monastery, founded in the 15th century on a rocky hill just east of Leh, could be a replica of the Potala, symbol of Tibetan Buddhism, in Lhasa.
+At an altitude of 3,600 meters, these schoolgirls play at the foot of the Thiksey Monastery, one on the high places of Ladakh’s spirituality.
+Founded in the 15th century on a rocky hill just east of Leh, it could be a replica of the Potala, a symbol of Tibetan Buddhism in Lhasa.

 In the morning, the monks meet for a puja, a Buddhist ritual of offering in which they sing, recite sacred texts ... like here at the monastery of Phyang, one of the oldest Tibetan monasteries in Ladakh, not far from the capital Leh .